Meeifox/brestbarmeifox/README.md

     git clone https://github.com/Meeifox/brestbarmeifox/
     ```

-2. Open your command line interface (CMD).

-3. Type one of the following commands based on your package manager:
+2. Navigate to the project directory:

     ```bash
-    npm run dev
+    cd brestbarmeifox
     ```

-    or
+3. Install the project dependencies:

     ```bash
-    yarn dev
+    npm install
     ```

-    or

-    ```bash
-    pnpm dev
-    ```

-    or

-    ```bash
-    bun dev
-    ```
+4. Open your command line interface (CMD).

+5. Type one of the following commands based on your package manager:

+    - `npm run dev`

+    - `yarn dev`

+    - `pnpm dev`

+    - `bun dev`

-4. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the result.
+6. Open your web browser and navigate to http://localhost:3000 to view the result.

-Enjoy exploring the project!
+7. Enjoy exploring the project!

+## Footer